oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - Documentation setup
  - License set

-### Testing Julia code is important.
+### Testing julia code is important.
-Julia uses a JIT compiler, so  even compilation errors don't arive til run-time.
+Julia uses a JIT compiler, so  even compilation errors don't arrive until run-time.
 As a dynamic language the type system says very little about correctness.

 Testing julia code is important.
-If code-paths are not covered in tests their is almost nothing in the language itself to protect them from having any kind of error.
+If code-paths are not covered in tests there is almost nothing in the language itself to protect them from having any kind of error.

-So its important to have Continuous Integration and other tooling all setup
+So it's important to have Continuous Integration and other such tooling set up.

-### Trivial Package Creation is important
+### Trivial package creation is important

 Many people who create julia packages are not traditional software developers; e.g. a large portion are academic researchers.
 People who don't think of themselves as "Developers" are less enclined to take the step to turn their code into a package.

-Recall that many Julia package authors are Grad students who are trying to get their next paper complete.
+Recall that many julia package authors are graduate students who are trying to get their next paper complete.
 Lots of scientific code never gets released, and lots of the code that does never gets made usable for others.
-But if it is easier to make a package, than it is to not, then it does.
+But if they start out writing a package (rather than a local module that just works for their script) then it is already several steps closes to being released.
-And once it is a package people start thinking more like package authors, and considering how it will be used.
+Once it is a package people start thinking more like package authors, and considering how it will be used.

-Its not a silver bullet but its one more push in the right direction.
+It's not a silver bullet but it is one more push in the right direction.

 ## Multiple Dispatch + Duck-typing